 Travel Tech for my 10 days of driving around Germany, Poland, and Czech Republic for Veeam Vanguard Summit in Prague

-This article is a work in progress, written during the few moments I'm in various hotel rooms.
-Enjoying my time with my wife and with fellow bloggers from across the globe are the priority, pictures and details will need to wait until my return.
+This article was written during the few moments I was in various hotel rooms.
+Enjoying my time with my wife and with fellow bloggers from across the globe were the priority.
 You can jump right down to the tech and/or the photos.

 How VVols landed me in Germany